-As is well-known, Mr. Jinnah’s Pakistan scheme is based on his two-nation theory.
-His thesis is that India contains many nationalities based on religious differences.
-Of them the two major nations, the Hindus and Muslims, must as separate nations have separate states.
 When Dr. Edward Thompson once pointed out to Mr. Jinnah that Hindus and Muslims live side by side in thousands of Indian towns, villages and hamlets, Mr. Jinnah replied that this in no way affected their separate nationality.
-Two nations, according to Mr. Jinnah, confronts one another in every hamlet, village and town, and he therefore, desires that they should be separated into two states.

 I shall go still further and say that if it can be shown that the scheme of Pakistan can in any way benefit Muslims as such, I would be prepared to accept it myself and also to work for its acceptance by others.

 They will awaken overnight and discover that they have become aliens and foreigners, backward industrially, educationally and economically; they will be left to the mercies of what would become an unadulterated Hindu Raj.

 On the other hand, their position within the Pakistan State will be vulnerable and weak.
 Nowhere in Pakistan will their majority be comparable to the Hindu majority in the Hindustan State.